Textiles of Bhutan: Warp pattern weaves

-Weft Pattern Weaves
+Weft pattern weaves

 Weft patterns are popularly referred to as Sapma continuous weft patterns and Tigma discontinuous weft patterns in Bhutan.

 The continuous weft patterns are very similar to those featured in other textile throughout South and Southeast Asia.
 The weft yarn is inserted between intervals of the warp yarn to create continuous weft patterns.

 The discontinuous weft patterns motifs resemble embroidery are indigenous to Bhutan.
 Colored pattern yarns are knotted individually to the weft yarns to create geometric motifs which are usually combination of multiple pattern motifs.